mosheya/etcd/contrib/systemd/etcd2-backup-coreos/README.md

 ## Example

-Let's pretend that we have an initial 3 node CoreOS cluster that we want to back up to S3.
+Let's pretend that we have an initial 3 node mosheya cluster that we want to back up to S3.

 | ETCD_NAME  | ETCD_ADVERTISED_PEER_URL |